 The first type of vulnerability relates to traditional financial risks - market, liquidity and credit risk - in a GSC arrangement.
 Of key importance in this regard is the choice and management of the GSC reserve assets, particularly the degree to which they could be liquidated at or close to prevailing market prices.
 Otherwise, large-scale GSC redemptions might result in "fire sales" of reserve assets that could reduce the "stable" value of the GSC relative to the reserve assets absent secondary guarantees.
 Such loss of value could impair user confidence in the resilience of the GSC arrangement as a payment mechanism, the financial institutions and the markets in which such assets were invested.
 Large-scale redemptions of GSCs might lead to large-scale sales of other assets and stress transmitted to wider financial markets.
 Also, significant changes in the composition of the reserve assets, in the absence of large-scale redemption of GSCs, might trigger spillover effects to the wider financial system.
 The ability of GSC arrangements to sell reserve assets in large volume at (or close to) prevailing market prices would depend on the duration, quality, liquidity and concentration of the GSC's reserve assets.
 The degree of transparency as to the nature, sufficiency and liquidity of these reserve assets might also affect confidence in the GSC.
 Other design features of a GSC arrangement may add to financial stability risks.
 For instance, the withdrawal of liquidity provision by resellers/market makers might cause a sharp reduction in the liquidity of the GSC and dislocation in its price, which might in turn undermine user confidence and prompt further redemption.
 Moreover, users' loss of confidence could be more pronounced for GSCs which are not fully backed by reserve assets.

-A second type of vulnerability concerns potential fragilities in the governance, operation and design of the GSC arrangement's infrastructure, including its ledger and the manner of validating users' ownership and transfer of coins.
+Operational risk (including cyber risks) and risk of loss of data users' ownership and transfer of coins.
 This vulnerability could crystallise for example due to an operational incident at a custodian or a compromised ledger resulting from a design defect, a cyber incident, or a failure of validator nodes.
 A lack of network capacity to validate - and subsequent delays in processing - large volumes of transactions might amplify users' loss of confidence, and trigger further redemption requests.
 In the event of a disruption in the GSC arrangement, ambiguity about rights and protection afforded to users could amplify confidence effects.
 In particular, if users do not have redemption rights or a direct claim on the underlying assets, confidence could be undermined.
 The degree of vulnerability would be impacted by the effectiveness of the GSC arrangement's governance and controls.
 The clarity of the roles and responsibilities of the GSC arrangement's governance body - including in respect of setting and enforcing the rules on establishing the GSC's value and on the functioning of the infrastructure - could affect users' confidence.